Tuskegee offers the one of the most inspiring sites on the civil rights trail, and one of the most appalling.

 Perhaps part of their success can be traced to their training.
 The competition for pilot posts was grueling and hundreds of otherwise able candidates flunked out after the initial nine-week training because only a few slots were reserved for pilots.

-Unlike the rest of Alabama, this small cafe was integrated, allowing white and black personnel to share a hamburger and Coke between training flights.
-On the hill above, the Skyway Club, an officer’s club that is planned for restoration, was likewise integrated.
+Unlike the rest of Alabama, this small cafe was integrated, allowing white and Black personnel to share a hamburger and Coke between training flights.

 Other exhibits include a military briefing room where the pilot candidates learned about the German army, studying their aircraft, ships and uniforms.
 In an interactive area, guests can try their hand at folding a parachute, another crucial part of the military operation.

 Not all the Airmen saw action in war – and they weren’t universally accepted either.
-One unit, the 447th Bombardment Group, were stationed in Freeman Field in Indiana, were arrested after protesting their exclusion from the segregated officer’s club.
+One unit, the 447th Bombardment Group, wasstationed in Freeman Fiel d in Indiana, were arrested after protesting their exclusion from the segregated officer’s club.
 That action helped lead President Harry S Truman to issue an order in 1948 officially desegregating the military.

-You can’t visit the Airmen site without visiting Tuskegee Institute.
+You can’t visit the Airmen site without visiting Tuskegee University.
 The busy college campus is why the training came to Alabama.

 The National Park Service museum on campus includes exhibits from Carver’s laboratory and many experiments, which helped popularize the peanut and the sweet potato.